Awesome Comebacks - Learn To Defend Yourself In Relationship Disagreements

 You might feel like your guard is up.
 Maybe you suspect that you need to find comebacks to use when you're arguing with your significant other.
 Despite the hurdles that you may face in your relationship, snappy comebacks may not be the answer.
 If you're reading this article, you probably want to make things work.
 There are ways that you can make it through disagreements that you have with your partner.
 There are methods to stop the fighting and work through things without being sarcastic toward one another.

-Why do you need to defend yourself?
+Why do you need to learn to defend yourself in relationship disagreements?

 Ilona Titova/EyeEm